 The Office for Special Academic Sessions is committed to working with continuing and visiting students to ensure that their needs are met during Lehman College's Summer Session and Winter Intersession semesters.
 Additionally, the Office for Special Academic Sessions serves as the initial point of contact for Visiting Students year round.
 For more information, visit The Special Academic Sessions webiste.

-The Office of Academic Testing and Scholarships implements the University's testing regulations and procedures.
+The Office of Academic Testing implements the University's testing regulations and procedures.
 We provide information on support services available to students to help them meet the University's testing requirements.
-For more information, visit Academic Testing and Scholarships webiste.
+For more information, visit the Office of Academic Testing webiste.